matty-plumski/SNAP_decisions/content/authors/Liz Keller/_index.md

 #   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Brendan is a lecturer in computational mathematics and statistics.
+bio: Liz is researcher in the Antarctice Research Centre

 # interests:
 # - Artificial Intelligence